HarcourtsAcademy/grav/user/pages/07.about/01.contact/_intro/bottom.md

 ---

-## We would like to hear from you !
+## We want to hear from you !

+Contact us to register for training, ask a question, give feedback or get help.